BrunoZell/CollectiveIntelligence/litepaper.md

 show how Ask Network is the next evolution in money/banking/finance.

 and point to the big ecosystem of entrepreneurs creating organizations within the monetary for-profit framework, Ask Network will create a comparable spectrum of entrepreneurs who develop and operate coordination schemes.

+## Guiding Principles

+There are three guiding principles every active participant is asked to follow to get the most value out of the network:

+1. Do whatever you want, as long as everybody is cool with it.
+2. Feel free to ask, then look out for an answer.
+3. Don't expect a change in behavior.

+If you are about to do an act for which you are not sure you won't negatively effect anyone, you shall use the Wants Verification function.
+You can privately check any action against other contributors wants and see whether your act would cause other contributors wants to turn unfulfilled.

+Further, it privately proposes to you what you could to instead in order to fulfill your wants while not

 ## Theoretical Foundations